chrisjrob/chrisjrob.github.io/_posts/2011-11-21-the-thames-valley-reprap-user-group.md

 type: post
 published: true
 status: publish
-category: technology 3dprint
+category: technology
-tags: reprap tvrrug
+tags: [3dprint, reprap, tvrrug]
 ---

 I was surprised to realise that I have not yet blogged about my latest